kevroletin/kevroletin.github.io/_posts/2022-01-28-how-tty-works-stty.md

    * bash closes master filehandle;
    * bash disassociates itself from a session by starting a new session.

-   However, on my system, I observe that bash disables `-hupcl` tty option and hence, it doesn't rely on this feature:
+   However, on my system, I observed that bash disables `-hupcl` tty option and hence, it doesn't rely on this feature:

    ```